 Ethan’s varied musical interests collide as a performer with Projeto Arcomusical, a world music sextet reimagining the Afro-Brazilian berimbau through a repertoire of unique, powerful, original concert chamber music.
 As a member of Projeto Arcomusical, Ethan has performed at Harris Theater in Chicago for the inaugural Ear Taxi Festival and at National Sawdust in Brooklyn for the 2017 Percussion Marathon hosted by Ian Rosenbaum and Andy Akiho.
 Additionally, he has performed and/or assisted in Arcomusical presentations at educational institutions including the Juilliard School, Boston Conservatory, Princeton, UMass, Baldwin Wallace University, Bowling Green State University, Michigan State University, University of Wisconsin – Madison, University of Illinois Urbana – Champaign, Illinois State University, Kansas State University, Western Washington University, and the Cornish College of the Arts.

-Ethan earned undergraduate degrees in Music Performance, Neurobiology, and Zoology from the University of Wisconsin – Madison and is currently a Graduate Teaching Assistant in percussion at Northern Illinois University.
-His primary teachers include Dr. Anthony Di Sanza, Dr. Gregory Beyer, and Thomas Ross.
+Ethan received his Master of Music from Northern Illinois University as a Graduate Teaching Assistant and earned undergraduate degrees in Music Performance, Neurobiology, and Zoology from the University of Wisconsin – Madison.
+His primary teachers include Dr. Anthony Di Sanza, Dr. Gregory Beyer, Ben Wahlund, and Thomas Ross.